-In mid 1998, the County Board of Supervisors' Natural Resources Advisory Council appointed a sub-committee to address the issue of fire.
-This initiated the Trinity County Fire Safe Council (FSC) that has met on average monthly since.
-The FSC includes representatives from local Volunteer Fire Departments (VFD), Trinity County Resource Conservation District (TCRCD), the Watershed Research and Training Center (WRTC), the United States Forest Service (USFS), United States Bureau of Land Management (BLM), the California Department of Forestry and Fire Protection (Cal Fire), Safe Alternatives for the Environment (SAFE), Trinity County and others who have all signed a Memorandum of Understanding (MOU) to cooperate on fire management planning (Appendix 1).
+In mid-1998, the County Board of Supervisors' Natural Resources Advisory Council appointed a sub-committee to address the issue of fire.
+This initiated the Trinity County Fire Safe Council (FSC) that has met on average monthly since then.
+The FSC includes representatives, who have all signed a Memorandum of Understanding (MOU) to cooperate on fire management planning, including local Volunteer Fire Departments (VFDs), Trinity County Resource Conservation District (TCRCD), Watershed Research and Training Center (WRTC), United States Forest Service (USFS), United States Bureau of Land Management (BLM), California Department of Forestry and Fire Protection (CAL FIRE), Safe Alternatives for the Environment (SAFE), Trinity County and others.
 This MOU has been renewed twice.